oxinon/IOTA_price_ticker_TTGO-TS_1.8-TFT/README.md

   <b>Adafruit_ST7735.h</b> (see "Screen shifting Issue" Adafruit_ST7735_and_ST7789_Library-TS18 if you have Screen shifting)<p>
 <b>ArduinoJson.h</b>  (please use version from "Aruinojson by Benholt Blanchon Version 5.13.4")<p>
   <b>CoinMarketCapApi.h</b><p>
-  If you are have problem with the "wifi.h" delte the arduino/libraries/wiFi directory, you can use the esp32 WiFi.h
+  If you are have problem with the "wifi.h" delete the arduino/libraries/wiFi directory, you can use the esp32 WiFi.h
 <br>
 <br>